chromaui/chromatic-docs/sunsetting-preserve-missing.md

 ⚠️ If you were linked here from the Chromatic webapp or CLI, this means your build was using `--preserve-missing` and action is required.
 </div>

 The `--preserve-missing` CLI flag (also known as the `preserveMissing` input to our GitHub Action) has been deprecated for a while and is soon to be removed entirely.
 We are removing the `--preserve-missing` behavior because it is incompatible with [infrastructure upgrade builds](infrastructure-upgrades#upgrade-builds) and makes it impossible to ever intentionally remove a story from Chromatic.
 Builds which still use this flag will eventually start to fail.
 If your Chromatic workflow is still configured with this flag, it must be updated.
+The upcoming "Version 5" [capture infrastructure](infrastructure-upgrades) will not support `--preserve-missing`.

 ## Rolling brownouts

-🚦 Starting **January 1, 2023** we will gradually start to fail builds that still use `--preserve-missing`.
+🚦 Starting **January 1, 2023** we will gradually start to fail builds that still use `--preserve-missing` even if they are still on Version 4 capture infrastructure.
 These "brownouts" will occur for 10 minutes each hour.
-On **February 1, 2023** the flag will be removed completely and any builds that still use it will fail.
+Eventually you will be automatically upgraded to the latest capture infrastructure, at which point you will no longer be able to use `--preserve-missing` (all builds that still use it will fail).

 ## Reducing snapshots